Storytelling. Moving pictures.

 Telisa Steen describes her experience starring in “Breeding Grounds,” a post-apocalyptic film produced by the Seattle Filmmakers’ Collective.
 This is the one of thirteen behind-the-scenes interviews I conducted with the film’s cast and crew.
 They have been used to promote the film on social media and were part of the film’s widely distributed DVD.
 Role: Interviews, editing.

 Have you ever eaten tempura tarantula?
 David George Gordon, bug chef extraordinaire, cooks one in this video.
 And dusts it with smoked paprika.
 David believes that bugs can be both nutritious and delicious.
 He has written 19 books about bugs, slugs, geoducks and other misunderstood critters, including the Eat-A-Bug Cookbook.
 And he plays a mean harmonica.
 Official selection, 2014 Seattle True Independent Film Festival (STIFF).
 Produced with Rodika Tollefson in four days for the DOC Challenge, an international documentary film contest.
-Role: Concept, direction, production, videography, interviews, editing.
+Role: Concept, direction, production, cinematography, interviews, editing.